PacktPublishing/Node-Cookbook-3rd-Ed/10-Building-Microservice-Systems/content.md

 event-loop platform such as Node, but there can be significant advantages in adopting a microservices architecture such as:

-* Focus - Each service should do one thing only and do it well.
+* **Focus** - Each service should do one thing only and do it well.
 This means that an individual microservice should contain a small amount of code that is easy for an individual developer to reason about.

-* Decoupling - Services run in their own process space and are therefore decoupled from the rest of the system.
+* **Decoupling** - Services run in their own process space and are therefore decoupled from the rest of the system.
 This makes it easy to replace an individual microservice without greatly perturbing the rest of the system.

-* Fine Grained Continuous Delivery / Deployment - Services are individually deployable, this leads to a model whereby deployment can be an ongoing process. thus removing the need for 'Big Bang' deployments.
+* **Fine Grained Continuous Delivery / Deployment** - Services are individually deployable, this leads to a model whereby deployment can be an ongoing process. thus removing the need for 'Big Bang' deployments.

-* Individually scalable - systems may be scaled at the service level leading to more efficient use of compute resources.
+* **Individually scalable** - Systems may be scaled at the service level leading to more efficient use of compute resources.

-* Language independent - microservice systems may be composed of services written in multiple languages, allowing developers to select the most appropriate tool for each specific job.
+* **Language independent** - Microservice systems may be composed of services written in multiple languages, allowing developers to select the most appropriate tool for each specific job.

 Of course it is not always appropriate to use microservices, certainly the 'golden hammer' anti-pattern should be avoided at all costs.
 However it is a powerful approach when applied correctly.

 In this chapter we will learn how to construct a simple RESTful microservice as well as how this service might be consumed.
 We will also look at how to set up a local development environment using the Fuge toolkit.
 Then we'll advance to building services that communicate over protocols other than simple HTTP.
 Finally we will create a simple service discovery mechanism to allow us to consume our services without hard coding system configuration into each service.

-Before diving into let's take a brief moment to review our definition of a microservice and how this concept plays into a reference architectural frame.
+Before diving in, let's take a brief moment to review our definition of a microservice and how this concept plays into a reference architectural frame.

 The following figure depicts a typical microservice system.